Calboy

-In 2018, he came to prominence after the release of his viral song "Envy Me", later serving as the lead single from his debut EP, Wildboy, released on May 31, 2019, after signing a new major label deal with Polo Grounds Music and RCA Records.
+Calvin Lashon Woods (born April 3, 1999), better known by his stage name Calboy (/ˈkælbɔɪ/), is an American rapper from Calumet City, Illinois.
+He is best known for his 2018 single "Envy Me", which received quintuple platinum certification by the Recording Industry Association of America (RIAA) and peaked within the top 40 of the Billboard Hot 100.
+Its success led him to sign with Polo Grounds Music, an imprint of RCA Records, who issued the song as lead single for his debut extended play (EP), Wildboy (2019).
+The EP peaked at number 30 on the Billboard 200, while his second, Love Live the Kings (2020), lukewarmly entered the chart.

 Early life

 On April 3, 1999, Calvin Lashon Woods was born on the South Side of Chicago; he later relocated to Calumet City, Illinois.
 Woods turned to music to channel the frustrations of growing up below the poverty line.
 He is one of five children raised by a single mother.

 Woods witnessed two of his best friends die, one of a drug overdose and the other to gun violence.
 His family migrated between small homes to small apartments.
+His cousin is late rapper King Von.

 Career

 2016–2017: Career beginnings

-On July 7, 2017, Calboy released his debut mixtape, The Chosen One. on Paper Gang Inc. Later that year, Calboy released his second mixtape, Anxiety, on December 7, 2017.
+On July 7, 2017, Calboy released his debut mixtape, The Chosen One.
+Later that year, Calboy released his second mixtape, Anxiety, on December 7, 2017.